A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations

-The Navier--Stokes equations for incompressible flows are typically integrated via implicit time integrators due to the divergence-free or incompressibility constraint.
+The Navier--Stokes equations for transient incompressible flows are typically advanced in time by implicit integrators due to the divergence-free or incompressibility constraint.
 Via the divergence-free condition, the pressure acts as a Lagrange multiplier enforcing the continuity of mass.
 This structure calls for specific choices of spaces for velocity and pressure approximation to fulfill the so-called inf-sup (Ladyzhenskaya--Babu\v{s}ka--Brezzi) condition~\cite{Boffi2013, John2016}.
 Since the ground-breaking work by~\citet{TaylorHood1974}, who first used inf-sup stable velocity--pressure pairs, the finite element method has been established as a viable alternative to the finite volume method.
-For inf-sup stability and suitable stabilization, see for instance~\cite{Brezzi1984, Hughes1986, Pacheco2021_a, Schussnig2021_e}.
+For inf-sup stability and suitable stabilization, see for instance~\cite{Brezzi1984, Hughes1986, CODINA2001, Pacheco2021_a, Schussnig2021_e}.

 The standard time discretization approach, considering the mixed problem governing velocity and pressure fields as a large differential-algebraic system, leads to linear systems of saddle-point structure.
 Depending on the flow regime and problem parameters, the pressure Schur complement can be approximated by pressure mass and Poisson operators~\cite{Cahouet1988}, while convective-dominant settings can be tackled via, e.g., augmented-Lagrangian-based approaches~\cite{Benzi2006, Benzi2011, Heister2013, Lohmann2024augmented}.
 However, these approaches can lead to an ill-conditioned velocity-velocity block, which in turn necessitates specialized multigrid methods, see, e.g.,~\cite{Shih2023}.
 Other---typically less Reynolds-robust alternatives---are the pressure convection-diffusion~\cite{Elman2014, Kay2003} and least-squares commutator~\cite{Elman2007, Elman2009} preconditioners, which can perform well, especially for reasonable time step size and grid quality.
-Some of these concepts have also been extended towards more complex physics, in the simplest case captured by nonlinear viscosity, used in, e.g., earth mantle convection~\cite{Clevenger2021}, multiphase flows~\cite{Kronbichler2018}, or generalized Newtonian fluids~\cite{Schussnig2021_e}.
+Some of these concepts have also been extended towards more complex physics, in the simplest case captured by nonlinear viscosity, used in, e.g., earth mantle convection~\cite{Rudi2015}, multiphase flows~\cite{Kronbichler2018}, or generalized Newtonian fluids~\cite{Schussnig2021_e}.